The following experts have contributed answers to this edition of Ask UXmatters:

 Q: I want to know to what extent User Experience is integrated with software development in practice.
 Does the job of the UX professional usually terminate once the design process is complete, or is the designer involved in some part of the development process?
 How can a UX designer have a greater impact on development?—From a UXmatters reader

-“To achieve the best results, it’s absolutely essential that UX professionals be part of a product team throughout the software development process,” replies Pabini.
+“To achieve the best results, it is essential that UX professionals be part of a product team throughout the software development process,” replies Pabini.
 “Great products come out of the synergy that the collaboration of multidisciplinary product teams engenders.
 I wrote about this in depth in my UXmatters article ‘Sharing Ownership of UX.’”
 UX professionals form a bridge between Product Management and Software Development through the collaboration we engender during ideation and the UX design specifications we provide, which ideally capture the wisdom and creativity of the entire product team.

 - Discovery Phase—defining what a product will be through generative user research, user modeling, task analysis, and requirements definition